How does Snapchat's Friend Check Up feature promote digital safety?

 What is Friend Check Up?

 Friend Check Up is a feature within Snapchat that enables users to review their friend list and remove any connections they no longer wish to have.
-It provides a simple and efficient way to ensure that users are only connected with people they know and trust, reducing the risk of interacting with strangers or potentially harmful individuals.
+It provides a simple and efficient way to ensure that users are only connected with people they know and trust, reducing the risk of interacting with strangers or potential online threats.

 How does it work?

 When users access the Friend Check Up feature, they are presented with a list of their current friends on Snapchat.
-They can then review each connection individually and decide whether to keep or remove them.
-This process allows users to regularly evaluate their friend list and make necessary adjustments to maintain a safe and secure digital environment.
+They can then review each connection individually and decide whether to keep or remove them from their friend list.
+This process allows users to maintain control over their online interactions and prioritize their digital safety.

 Why is it important for digital safety?